facebook pixel Skip to main content

 Our vision: To champion all voices and drive equitable health outcomes for everyone.

-We know there’s still a lot to learn and do, but Southlake is committed to making this vision come true.
+We know there’s still a lot to learn and do, but Southlake Health is committed to making this vision come true.

 Our mission and values are upheld by our commitment to the ideals of diversity, equity, inclusion and belonging.

-Southlake is committed to providing great care to every patient, no matter who they are or where they come from.
+Southlake Health is committed to providing great care to every patient, no matter who they are or where they come from.
 To do this, Southlake focuses on understanding and meeting the unique healthcare needs of the communities we are privileged to serve, including:

 • Indigenous communities